eye-division/adventure-places/_projects/get-into-scrambling.md

   description_markdown: Short text used on summary page
 ---

-We're regular contributors to the excellent Outdoor Fitness magazine.
+We're regular contributors to the excellent [Outdoor Fitness](https://www.outdoorsradar.com/){: target="_blank"} magazine and write them a monthly wild running column.
 Our feature on getting into scrambling was great fun to research, write and photograph, spending a gloriously sunny day enjoying the granite on Dartmoor.
 As well as offering advice and information for those keen to try scrambling and the best places to go for beginner-friendly routes, we included a detailed review of some of our favourite kit for scrambling.